Introduction to Bacon & the Art of Living

 In Denmark, it was probably the need to find a use for the skimmed milk that gave the farmers the idea of raising pigs in the same way that the need to feed cows indoor for nine months of the year forced them into intensive farming in fodder.
 Pig farming therefore directly grew out of dairy farming.
 It was going well with the establishment of cooperative pig farming and the live pigs were sold to Germany.

-The first step in bacon production is slaughtering.
+After breeding and pig farming, the next step in great bacon production is slaughtering.
 On 14 July 1887, 500 farmers from the Horsens region created the first shared abattoir.
-On 22 December 1887, the first co-operative abattoir in the world, Horsens Andelssvineslagteri (Horsen’s Share Abattoir), received their first live pigs for slaughter.
+On 22 December 1887, the first co-operative abattoir in the world, Horsens Andelssvineslagteri (Horsens’s Share Abattoir), received their first live pigs for slaughter.
 In 1887 and over the next few years eight such cooperative abattoirs were set up and there is still no end in sight where it will end.
 Each is in excellent running condition.
 As in the case with the dairy farmers, each member of the cooperative has only one vote.
-The profit of the middleman and the volumes exported for butter and bacon is determined by the cooperative.
+The profit of the middleman and the volumes exported for butter and bacon are determined by the cooperative.
 The market price is fixed in Copenhagen on a daily basis by an impartial committee.

 Every farmer in Denmark or manager of a bacon curing plant cant be a scientific person, and yet, it is important that farmers and factory managers alike know something of the science underpinning their trade.
 It is here where the high school lessons play an important role because it provides a solid foundation and the government is doing the rest.
 They have a system of inspectors who look after farms and factories where they do the exact calculations, for example, to show how much butter must be produced from the milk of each cow.
 The reason for the inspections was that the Danish Government were required to guarantee the quality of the bacon and the butter it delivered to England, but it had the double benefit of on the one hand guarantees the quality and satisfy the English requirements and on the other hand, improved the quality by assisting the farmers and producers.

 The logic of cooperation was extended into England, the largest market for Danish bacon.
 Some years ago the English bacon market was being serviced for the Danes by middlemen.
 The farmers organised a selling agency in England to represent them known as the Danish Bacon Company of London.
-Banking and buying in Denmark are also done cooperatively.
+The concept was applied to many areas of the Danish economy.
+Banking and buying in Denmark are likewise done cooperatively.
 Every village has a cooperative store.

-The farmer uses the state in another interesting way.
+The farmer in Denmark also uses the state in another interesting way.
 Commissions are sent abroad to study foreign methods.
 It was most probably on one of these trips that the Danes came across the striking workers in Ireland whom they brought back to Denmark to teach them mild curing.
 Mild curing technology that came from Ireland years earlier became the cornerstone of Danish bacon.
-It was this industrialised model which allowed the Danes to become the undisputed leaders in the world bacon trade.
+It was this industrialised model that allowed the Danes to become the undisputed leaders in the world bacon trade.
+The Danes did exactly what we intend doing namely learning not only how the cooperative factory is set up, but also the inner workings of such a factory.
+They learned this from the Irish and I intend learning it from them!
+That will satisfy one of the cornerstone reasons why I am in Denmark.

 Neat, Prepared, Ready